ACADEMY / Personalization training blog

 According to our latest research, 75% of US consumers are looking for personalized online experiences.

 Due to this an increasing number of brands are deploying online personalization strategies to meet visitors’ individual needs and thus boost conversion rates.
-Significant resources are being invested in areas such as choosing the right solution, creating a data-driven optimization culture in-house and training digital marketing teams.
+Significant resources are being invested in areas such as choosing the right solution, creating a data-driven optimization culture in-house and training and sharing learning resources with digital marketing teams.

 This why it’s crucial to be able to estimate the benefits associated with your personalization campaigns.
 How do you measure the success of your campaign?
 Which KPIs should you monitor?
 How do you calculate the return on investment?